-Nowadays over 40% of the world population is online.
+Nowadays, over 40% of the world population is online.
 The internet is responsible for trillions of dollars in sales every year.
 It is now more important than ever for businesses to work on their online visibility.

-1. Static and cheap websites
+1. Static and Cheap Websites

-The vast majority of inquiries we receive come from businesses that have started in a similar manner and cannot scale as their user base grows.
+The majority of inquiries we receive come from businesses that have started out in a similar manner and cannot scale as their user base grows.
 The sad truth is that 9 out of 10 times supporting a poorly made website with little or badly written code is harder and more expensive than creating a new one from scratch.

-Get me on the first page of Google! – every client ever
+Get me on the first page of Google! – every client ever.

 Online marketing manager $45,799

 Content writer $30,528